pja35/SXP/docs/wiki/Questions_That_Bother_Us.md

 Attempted answers...

-### Spontaneous forms of Money within Bartering technologies
+### Spontaneous forms of Money within Electronic Bartering Systems

-*Say that humanity had all these mobile phones, PDAs etc., and say that all of its trades would take place via some advanced, decentralized, electronic bartering system.
-Would one of the resources being exchanged re-emerge as a currency, i.e. serve for wealth cumulation and participate in all deals?
+*Say that mankind had all these mobile phones, PDAs etc., and say that all of its trades were taking place via some advanced, decentralized, electronic bartering system.
+Would one of the resources being exchanged re-emerge as a currency, i.e. serve for wealth cumulation and participate in most deals?
 Or would more dynamical, blended and local currencies start to emerge?*

 Attempted answers...